ihasdapie/chenbrian.ca/content/_index.md

 # Hi, I'm Brian

-####  and I'm a student, software-engineer-in-training[^engineer], and pokemon go enthusiast

-[^engineer]: I'm still in school, plus 'engineer' is a protected title in Canada.
-Two more years to go!

 ![me](profile-picture.jpg)

 I'm an [Engineering Science](https://engsci.utoronto.ca/) student at the University of Toronto majoring in Computer Engineering.
-Outside of school, I'm passionate about making [cool stuff]({{< ref "/posts/projects" >}}) like self-driving cars, while learning more about the world we live in.
+When I'm not cramming for school I like to cook, play badminton, and build [cool stuff]({{< ref "/posts/projects" >}}) like self-driving cars.
-When I'm not cramming for school, I enjoy cooking and playing badminton.
+Or, in more general terms: I convert bubble tea to spaghetti code[^spaghet].
+[^spaghet]: but hopefully it tastes good

 While you're here, why don't you check out my [about me]({{< ref "/about">}}) page, or read more about some [projects]({{< ref "/posts/projects" >}}) I've worked on?
 Or, take a look at my [blog]({{<ref "/posts">}})?